irfan116/twigrcrow/README.md

 'twigrcrow\ServiceProvider',
 ```

-You can add the TwigBridge Facade, to have easier access to the TwigBridge (or Twig_Environment).
+You can add the TwigBridge Facade, to have easier access to the Twigrcrow (or Twig_Environment).

 ```php
 'Twig' => 'twigrcrow\Facade\Twig',